iiab/iiab-admin-console/roles/console/files/help/Overview.rst

-XSCE Admin Console - Overview
+IIAB Admin Console - Overview
 =============================

 The purpose of this Admin Console is to assist an administrator in configuring, adding content to, and generally managing